WesleyDRobinson/lshome/README.md

-### Wesley Robinson -- wesley.tech

-The thoughts and opinions expressed here are my own of course.
+### Light & Sound is a tool to organize and share ideas - organized

-Feel free to email me any questions or thoughts or suggestions Robinson.WesleyD@gmail.com
+Email me with questions, thoughts or suggestions regarding organizing and sharing ideas Robinson.WesleyD@gmail.com